-Posted by Basil Enan on October 30, 2012 in Industry
+By Basil Enan on October 30th, 2012 in Industry

 While most people’s attention this election season is understandably focused on the uber-close presidential race, California residents are being asked yet again to vote on a controversial insurance measure.
 This year, we will vote on Proposition 33, which would allow insurance companies in California to provide discounts to drivers who’ve had continual insurance for more than five years.